Winter Dormancy – The Great Plant Snooze 🌿❄️

 - Growth is slowing down dramatically

-- The plant looks half dead
+- The plant looks dead

-It’s also worth noting that not all plants start their winter snooze at exactly the same time.
+It’s also worth noting that not all plants start their winter snooze at the same time.
 Some begin winding down earlier than others, which means you might have a few plants that suddenly look like they’re giving up on life… while others right next to them still look perfectly happy and full of energy.

-On the flip side, some Sarracenia actually start coming into their own during the cooler weather, and may look happier than ever just as other plants are slowing down.
+On the flip side, some Sarracenia actually start coming into their own during the cooler weather, and may look happier than ever, just as other plants are slowing down.
 So this time of year can feel a little confusing, with some plants snoozing while others are still showing off, but rest assured, that’s just nature doing its thing and showing off 😉

 Visual Example of Dormancy: (Active Growth vs Dormant State)